-Integrate permeable-surface drainage ways, utility easements, and open spaces into neighborhoods and mixed-use areas to increase connectivity and to preserve the existing natural systems in the area.
-Encourage integration of green infrastructure practices and designs in new development projects.
+Explore options for retrofitting existing and constructing new drainage ways with green infrastructure.
+Integrate drainage ways, utility easements, and open spaces into neighborhoods and mixed-use areas to increase connectivity and to preserve the existing natural systems in the area.
+Encourage integration of green drainage ways and open space within new development projects.
 Incorporate improvements to address gaps in open space and storm drainage management in public right-of-way investments and other capital projects.